DavidLiedle/wsapi-sdk-php/README.md

 Use
 ---

 The Weather_Source_API_Requests class (alias: Weather_Source_API_Request) is designed for multithreaded requests.
-Add as many requests as desired, and they will be processed as thread capacity allows.
+Add multiple requests, and they will be processed as thread capacity allows.

 You can optionally define a callback function that will process results as they come available.
 This will allow processing of results while unprocessed requests continue to complete.